baites/baites.github.io/_posts/2018-05-14-python-singletons-the-borg-and-the-metaborg.md

 This singleton implementation does not transfer the singleton feature by inheritance.
 Instead, it declares the user class as belonging to a singleton metaclass type that redefines the *\_\_call\_\_(...)* function.
 As a result, the first call to *A(...)* returns a new instance created calling the default *\_\_call\_\_(...)* that, in turn, it calls the constructor *A.__init__(...)*.
 Calling *A(...)* for a second time returns the first instance without running its default *\_\_call\_\_()* and therefore **avoiding re-initializing the instance again**.

 **Note**: this example cab be run `./MetaclassSingleton.py I` from my [repo](https://github.com/baites/examples/blob/master/patterns/python/singleton/MetaclassSingleton.py#L61).
-When using this singleton with inheritance we obtain the same behavior as
+When using this singleton with inheritance we obtain the same behavior as class variable singleton, check for example `./MetaclassSingleton.py A` and `./MetaclassSingleton.py B`.

 ## The Borg